l12f3r/k8s-ec2-terraform/README.md

 └─aws_subnet.public                 # Public subnet
   └─aws_route.igw                   # Route to the Internet Gateway
     └─aws_internet_gateway.igw      # Internet Gateway 🌎
-└─aws.subnet_private                # Private subnet
+└─aws_subnet.private                # Private subnet
-  └─aws_route.private_route         # Local route
 ```

-Code declaration for network features is very straightforward.
-There is one local route, for internal communication, and a public for the maintenance instance, on the public subnet.
+Code declaration for network features is very straightforward:
+- The public subnet is explicitly associated to the public route table, which has a route to the Internet Gateway (apart from default local route);
+- The private subnet is explicitly associated to the default route table, which only has the default local route.

 Make sure everyhing connects to everything.

 ```
 #main.tf